CTET Syllabus 2025 For Paper 1 and 2, Download Official PDF

 CTET Official Websitehttps://ctet.nic.in/

-The Central Teacher Eligibility Test (CTET) is a crucial national-level exam administered by the Central Board of Secondary Education (CBSE).
-It aims to assess candidates' qualifications for teaching positions in government schools across India.
+The Central Teacher Eligibility Test (CTET) is a crucial national-level exam organized by the Central Board of Secondary Education (CBSE) to assess the teaching qualifications of candidates seeking positions in government schools across India.
+It consists of two papers: Paper 1, for those aspiring to teach classes I to V, and Paper 2, for candidates targeting classes VI to VIII.

 SectionsTopicsQuestions